 Air trapping: Residual volume increased

 Bronchiectasis is treatable but rarely curable.

-Improve tracheobronchial clearance: Most physicians recommend mucus clearance as the mainstay of therapy in bronchiectasis, Postural drainage consists of adopting a position in which the lobe to be drained is uppermost, and should be performed for a minimum of 5 to 10 minutes twice a day.
-Efficiently performed, this is of great value both in reducing the amount of a cough and sputum and in preventing recurrent episodes of bronchopulmonary infection.
+2. Improve tracheobronchial clearance: Most physicians recommend mucus clearance as the mainstay of therapy in bronchiectasis, Postural drainage consists of adopting a position in which the uppermost lobe is drained, and should be performed for a minimum of 5 to 10 minutes twice a day.
+Efficiently performed, this is of great value both in reducing the amount of cough and sputum and in preventing recurrent episodes of bronchopulmonary infection.

-Control infection: Choice of antibiotic should primarily be based on the results of culture and sensitivity.
+3. Control infection: The choice of antibiotic should primarily be based on the results of culture and sensitivity.
 When no specific pathogen is identified, and the patient is not seriously ill, an oral agent like amoxicillin, co-amoxiclav, or macrolides for 2 weeks is sufficient.

-For patients with moderate-to-severe symptoms, parenteral antibiotics, such as an aminoglycoside (gentamicin, tobramycin) and an antipseudomonal synthetic penicillin, a third-generation cephalosporin, or a fluoroquinolone, may be indicated.
+For patients with moderate-to-severe symptoms, parenteral antibiotics, such as an aminoglycoside (gentamicin, tobramycin), and antipseudomonal synthetic penicillin, a third-generation cephalosporin, or a fluoroquinolone, may be indicated.

 Treatment for Pseudomonas isolates 2 weeks of intravenous (IV) antipseudomonal antibiotics, nebulized colistin for 3 months, or nebulized colistin for 3 months with an additional 4 weeks of oral ciprofloxacin.